-I am a Ph.D.
-Candidate in Computer Science at Columbia University, advised by Zhou Yu and Smaranda Muresan.
-My research primarily revolves around Natural Language Processing (NLP).
+I am a research scientist at Abridge, where I work on post-training and alignment of large language models.
+Previously, I received my Ph.D. in Computer Science from Columbia University, advised by Zhou Yu and Smaranda Muresan.

-My research is supported by a NSF Graduate Research Fellowship.
-I've previously interned at Google Research, Microsoft Semantic Machines, Amazon AWS AI, Microsoft Research, NASA Earth Sciences, Azure IoT, and at the University of Michigan (NSF REU).
+During my PhD, my research was supported by a NSF Graduate Research Fellowship.
+I've previously interned at Abridge, Google Research, Microsoft Semantic Machines, Amazon AWS AI, Microsoft Research, NASA Earth Sciences, Patronus AI, Azure IoT, and at the University of Michigan (NSF REU).
 At Michigan, where I received my undergraduate degree, I had the fortune of working with David Jurgens, Joyce Chai, and Arunesh Sinha.

 [academic_CV][publications]